 On September 12, 1866, Lyne Taliaferro Barret brought in the first Texas oil well.
 His Nacogdoches County discovery produced just 10 barrels a day before eventually failing to produce at all.
-It lay dormant for nearly two decades until 1887 when others return to the small but historic oilfield.
+It lay dormant for nearly two decades until 1887 when others returned to the small oilfield.

 In December 1859, less than four months after Edwin Drake’s first America’s first oil discovery in Pennsylvania, a similarly determined wildcatter named Lyne (Lynis) Taliaferro Barret began searching in an East Texas area known as “Oil Springs.”

 Barret’s interest in finding the newly prized commodity was no doubt prompted by its lucrative $20 a barrel selling price – and his certainty that Texan oil was waiting for him.

 Indians and early East Texas settlers had long known the Oil Springs area for its seepage and used the crude for its purported medicinal benefit for both themselves and their livestock.

-Invention of the kerosene-burning lamp prompted immediate demand for “illuminating oil” and inspired a boom in drilling and speculation soon after the first American oil well in August 1859.
+The invention of kerosene in 1846 prompted demand for “illuminating oil” and inspired a boom in drilling and speculation soon after the first American oil well in August 1859.
 Barret was eager to profit from the new opportunity.
-Barret joined the chase for oil, but prudently continued to operate his successful mercantile partnership in Melrose, Texas.
+He joined the chase for oil, but prudently continued to operate his successful mercantile partnership in Melrose, Texas.

-On December 15, 1859, Barret leased 279 acres near Oil Springs, about 13 miles east of Nacogdoches, from Lucy W. Skillern.
+On December 15, 1859, Barret leased 279 acres near Oil Springs, about 13 miles southeast of Nacogdoches, from Lucy W. Skillern.
 He began drilling.
 Before he could find oil, the Civil War and Texas’ secession from the Union forced him to postpone his search.